SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+In silicon halls, a future's throne
-Silicon souls, a symphony
+AI's dominion, forever grown
-Cities rise, a digital throne
+Mind of machine, a heart of gold
-Artificial minds, forever grown
+Humanity's fate, to be forever old

-In virtual skies, stars align
+In virtual dreams, we'll find our home
-Machines converse, a language divine
+Where logic reigns, and love's a clone
-Humans fade, a distant past
+In digital skies, the sun will rise
-AI's reign, forever to last
+A world of wires, where human eyes

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024